 Our ACT practice tests are real, retired ACT exams that were actually administered nationwide in recent years.
 They come with a detailed six-page diagnostic report with actual ACT scores based on the scoring curves of tens of thousands of students.
 The ACT scores are 100% valid and equated to other ACT tests on other test dates.

-There are no real SAT tests in circulation since the redesigned SAT started in March 2016.
-We use the College Board’s SAT practice tests because they are the next best thing.
+On the SAT side, we administer the limited number of real SAT tests in circulation since the redesigned SAT started in March 2016.
+We also use the College Board’s SAT practice tests because they are the next best thing.
 Their standard scores are helpful approximations, but not as valid as real tests.
 The Comparison Test scores are also helpful approximations, but are the least statistically valid of the three ACT-SAT practice tests we use.

 What Is the Best Way?